 In this lab, you'll add to your Maze class a method doesPathExist that uses a stack to determine whether there's a path from start to finish.
-You'll want all your Maze and Location-related files (including test cases and such), probably from your Lab 3 directory.
 But first...

 Stacks

 I won't recap all of the reading, but here are the main operations of a stack: